 This past year or so has seen a lot of change in my film tastes.
-Long gone are the days when I’d stumble my way through a Buñuel just to look a bit smarter over a pint of beer – my recently watched list on Netflix now almost exclusively comprises of horror films.
+Long gone are the days when I’d stumble my way through a Buñuel just to look a bit smarter over a pint of beer – my recently watched list on Netflix now almost exclusively comprises of indie horror movies.

 It might have something to do with the fact that in-between Cultured Vultures and the 9-5, I appreciate shutting down my brain and unwinding with something not necessarily shallow, but a film that won’t be rivalling Welles’ finest any time soon.
-There are plenty of detractors of the genre that say, “oh, another fucking Paranormal Activity” and “why are we remaking this again?” and to an extent, they’re justified.
+There are plenty of detractors of the genre that say, “oh, another damn Paranormal Activity” and “why are we remaking this again?” and to an extent, they’re justified.

-But as long as the directors of the best indie horror movies below stay around, the genre should be okay.
+As long as the directors of the best indie horror movies below stay around, the genre should be okay.

 The film that gave me the idea for this article, Stake Land is one of those films on Netflix that you take by face value and sadly scroll past.
 I’m glad that Netflix’s constant recommendation badgering brought me around to it.